 To work in Long mode, the programmer must take into consideration the facts below:

 - Unlike Protected mode, which could ran without paging or PAE, Long mode absolutely needs PAE and paging.
 That is, you cannot leave paging out even if your map is "see-through".
-You have to create PAE - style page tables and "flat" mode is only valid in long mode.
+You have to create PAE - style page tables and "flat" mode is the only valid mode in long mode.
 Almost no segmentation.

 - AMD docs say that, in order to enter long mode, you have to enter protected mode - however, this has proven not to be true, since you can now get into long mode directly from real mode, by enabling protected mode and long mode within one instruction (this can work because Control Registers are accessible from real mode).